stevesmatts/concourse-pipelines/README.md

 ### Director

 Pulls the required artifacts defined in the bosh-deployment github repo.
-See scripts/process-bosh-repo-updates.sh
+See scripts/process-bosh-repo-update.sh

+### Concourse

+Pulls the required artifacts defined in the concourse-bosh-deployment github repo.
+See scripts/process-concourse-repo-update.sh

 ### Mattermost